 Mary is glorified because she has followed the footsteps of her Son in giving her life in service of others.
 She certainly did not hold back in fear; she did not stay in her comfortable environment.
 Rather, it was a constant journey into the unknown, a courageous confrontation with life’s many uncertainties.
 The flight into Egypt, the years of living in exile, the constant uprooting and replanting, the journey to Jerusalem, the agony at the foot of the cross….
 Mary knew the rough and tumble of motherhood and more.

 The Magnificat is Mary’s song of praise to God.
 It is also a window into her life of faithful and courageous discipleship.
 Mary was anything but a fearful, withdrawn, uncommitted, indifferent person.
 The God she served was one who filled the poor with good things and sent the rich empty away.
-In other words, Mary was committed to justice, compassion, to raising up the fallen, loving the unloved and advocating for the defenceless.
+In other words, Mary was committed to justice, compassion, to raising up the fallen, loving the unloved and advocating for the defenseless.
 Just as in the life of her son, we too witness the passion for the Kingdom in hers.

 Brothers and sisters,

 Today’s celebration fills us with hope because it anticipates the final victory of God over evil, violence and death.
 In the power of the life, death and resurrection of Christ, we partake of God’s love, which is stronger than death.
-As we gather to honour the Assumption of Mary today, we give thanks for her maternal care and protection.